Lyrics:Qué Onda Guero [Version (a)]:

 "As a teenager, Beck Hansen would board the bus in a Latin neighborhood just south of downtown Los Angeles, where he lived with his mother and brother.
 He was a pale, blond, slightly built kid, with narrow shoulders and no hips.
 Mostly, he was ignored, but occasionally, someone on the street would shout, ''Guero!'' (''White boy!'')."

-The song contains very picturesque lyrics, painting a picture of the street scene with short strokes.
+The song contains very picturesque lyrics, painting a picture of that neighborhood scene with short strokes.
 Lots of color, people yelling things, bustling chaos everywhere.

-The recording is made even more evokative with all the homemade samples.
-As Beck has explained, he felt the song was feeling a little hollow, so he went out with his friend Paolo and actually included some samples from the streets.
-"I went down to record street sounds from this neighborhood I grew up in, because the song felt kind of empty.
-In the song, I was talking about all these impressions from the neighborhood, just snapshots, so we went down there," Beck explained in Filter Magazine.
-Not only were the street sounds, but Beck got Paolo to shout things.
-Initially, he was shouting stuff that you might actually hear on the street, but soon it got more "fanciful and ridiculous," such as the shouts of "James Joyce!" and "Michael Bolton!"
-Beck recalled that often the residents of the neighborhood would call him "Axl Rose" because he was a white kid with a guitar, and this was along those lines.
+The recording is made even more vivid with all the homemade samples.
+As Beck explained this in Filter Magazine, "I went down to record street sounds from this neighborhood I grew up in, because the song felt kind of empty.
+In the song, I was talking about all these impressions from the neighborhood, just snapshots, so we went down there."
+Not only did he capture street sounds, but Beck got his friend Paolo to shout things.
+Initially, Paolo was shouting stuff that you might actually hear on the street, but soon it got more "fanciful and ridiculous," such as the shouts of "James Joyce!" and "Michael Bolton!"
+Beck recalled that often the residents of the neighborhood would call him "Axl Rose" because he was a white kid with a guitar, and this felt along those lines.
 Beck did appreciate the surreal "Michael Bolton/James Joyce collision moment," as he called it.